 Involve diverse members of the School in leadership and mentorship

-With broad input and endorsement by all SEFS faculty, a graduate program diversity plan is created annually to increase the diversity of the graduate student population.
+With broad input and endorsement by all School faculty, a school-specific diversity plan is created annually to increase the diversity of the graduate student population.
 The plan for the following academic year is posted each January, following a faculty vote.

 UW Diversity Page

 Provides a general UW diversity portal to the programs and efforts on and off campus, as well as resources for students, faculty and staff.

 UW Tribal Relations

 This UW Diversity web page centralizes Native American resources on the Seattle campus.
 There are pages for the Intellectual House and Tribal Leadership Summit.
 The Summit includes a Memorandum of Understanding between the Intertribal Timber Council and SEFS, which helps to provide scholarship support for qualified Tribal students.